Masters in Teaching Math

 Math Teacher Salary Potential and Job Outlook

 Teaching math does not limit a person to working in a high school or college environment.
-Those who taught high school mathematics had a median annual salary of $55,050 in 2012, according to the U.S. Bureau of Labor Statistics.1 Those who wish to work as college professors may earn slightly higher salaries, as the 2012 median annual salary for college professors was $68,970.2 Individuals more interested in the planning and instructional aspects of teaching may opt to pursue organizational or leadership roles.
-Elementary, middle and high school principals had a 2012 median annual salary of $87,760.3
+Those who taught high school mathematics had a median annual salary of $62,360 in May 2022, according to the U.S. Bureau of Labor Statistics (BLS).
+Also the BLS reported, those who wish to work as college professors may earn slightly higher salaries, as the 2022 median annual salary for college professors was $80,840.

 Is Earning a Master’s Degree in Education for Teaching Math Right for You?

 Teachers are as diverse as the student populations they serve on a daily basis.
-There are no set guidelines that mark what makes a good teacher, but there are a few characteristics that many of the top instructors have.
-A passion for learning and sharing knowledge with others is key, as is a desire to consistently develop and alter lesson plans for the most effective results.
+There are no set guidelines that mark what makes a great teacher, but there are a few characteristics that many of the instructors have.
+A passion for learning and sharing knowledge with others is key, as is a desire to consistently develop and alter lesson plans for effective results.